Norkart/L.TileLayer.Webatlas/README.md

 ## Options

-- `mapType`: one of L.TileLayer.Webatlas.Type (Default: L.TileLayer.Webatlas.Type.VECTOR)
+- `mapType`: one of WebatlasTileLayerTypes (Default: WebatlasTileLayerTypes.VECTOR)
 - `apiKey`: a Webatlas API Token
 - `attributionPosition`: Position of the attribution text.
 Possible values are 'topleft', 'topright', 'bottomleft' or 'bottomright'.
 Default: 'bottomright'.